-The Charles White Memorial Scholarship is a one-time annual scholarship of $1000 available to help support Unitarian Universalist Ministerial students from throughout the Western Regional District, with preference given to those who have a connection to the Pacific Southwest District.
-Such a connection could manifest itself as growing up in the district, doing work with the district, or living in the district.
-Further preference will be given to applicants who show great potential for the ministry.
+The Charles White Memorial Scholarship is a one-time annual scholarship of $2000 available to help support Unitarian Universalist Ministerial students from throughout the Pacific Western Region, with preference given to those who have a connection to the Pacific Southwest District.
+This connection would include growing up in the district, doing work with the district, or living in the district.

 To be considered, applicants must: